stoic-devv/cloud-simulator/doc/analysis.md

    17:17:32.568 [main] INFO  DatacenterBroker - 2.21: DatacenterBrokerSimple2: Cloudlet 3 finished in Vm 3 and returned to broker.
    17:17:32.570 [main] INFO  DatacenterBroker - 922337206.58: DatacenterBrokerSimple2: Cloudlet 8 finished in Vm 0 and returned to broker.
    ```
-5. The (short) wait-time of the cloudlets the queue is because `space-shared` scheduler allows only one cloudlet per VM
+4. There is no wait-time for cloudlets because we have `time-shared` cloudlet scheduler which ensures cloudlets have similar runtime (here we have same configuration for all cloudlets; time may differ for cloudlets with different configurations).
-6. The optimal usage of resources of the platform by the cloudlets (with our given configuration) happens near 40%.
-This means dynamic allocation policy for cloudlets with a fixed CPU utilization must happen with a thorough knowledge of the product domain and configuration.
-Multiple iterations of simulations must happen before the code is deployed in production.
-This might not be a good strategy with unpredictable traffic.
+5. The optimal usage of resources of the platform by the cloudlets (with our given configuration) happens near 40%.
+However, keeping the utilization ratio fixed might not be a good strategy.
+We explore this point more in our experiment of analyzing utilization models for cloudlets.

 #### Observations: Part II